writetome51/open-array/README.md

 if (arr.notEmpty) arr.prepend([10,11]); // arr.data is now [10,11,2,3,4]
 arr.append([100,200,300]); // arr.data is now [10,11,2,3,4,100,200,300]
 ```
-To actually see or get the array itself, you must access PublicArray's `data` property:
+To actually see or get the array itself, you must access PublicArray's `.data` property:

 `console.log(arr.data); // logs '[10,11,2,3,4,100,200,300]' `